Libbum/AxiomaticSemantics/content/accessing-partially-recursive-data-structures-in-elm.md

 It takes time for them to 'click', but once that happens there is a certain elegance to writing code in this way.
 No doubt, a true functional aficionado would scoff at most of this post, so please, if you are such a person&mdash;let me know what I can do to improve this.
 For the rest of you, I hope that this gives you some more in depth examples to help you with your own projects.

+**Update 2018-04-05:** Concerning the closing remarks here, writing this post actually made me 'click' even more, allowing me to cut around 30% of the logic in the [Data.Comment](https://github.com/Libbum/oration/blob/master/app/elm/Data/Comment.elm) module and simplify this post down in its complexity a good deal.
+Feel free to take a look at the history of the module and this post on Github to see the changes.